exajobs/datascience-collection/README.md

 # Data Science Collection
-> A collection of awesome software, libraries, documents, books, resources and cool stuff about Databases.
+> A collection of awesome software, libraries, documents, books, resources and cool stuff about Data Science.
 > Thanks to our daily readers and contributoprs.
 The goal is to build a categorized community-driven collection of very well-known resources.
 Sharing, suggestions and contributions are always welcome!